jritchie17/reporttestingapp/README.md

 The application ships with sensible defaults for many reports.
-In the default configuration the **Corp SOO** report uses `header_rows` `[5]` and `skip_rows` set to `6`, meaning the data begins on the seventh row of the sheet.
+In the default configuration the **Corp SOO** report uses `header_rows` `[5]` and `skip_rows` set to `7`, meaning the data begins on the eighth row of the sheet.

+When Excel files are loaded the analyzer now automatically unmerges any merged cells.
+The value from the top-left cell of a merged range is copied into all cells of that range before the data is handed off to `pandas`.
+This ensures the cleaning logic works with consistent tabular data.

 For temp table query testing, you can use the specialized scripts:
 ```